icon notify 12 DAYS OF CHRISTMAS DAY 10 - VISITING CANDY CANE LANE?

 The Hidden Truth About Maltodextrin in Keto Foods

-Maltodextrin sneaks into keto-friendly foods, masquerading as an innocent additive.
+Maltodextrin is often included in keto-friendly foods, masquerading as an innocent additive.
 But don't be fooled.
 With a glycemic index soaring at 110, it's anything but friendly to your ketosis goals, outranking even table sugar on the blood sugar spike meter.

-Most troubling is its origin story—often derived from corn or wheat that's been genetically modified (GMO).
+Often, maltodextrin is derived from corn or wheat that's been genetically modified (GMO).
 This means not only are you grappling with potential blood sugar issues, but you're also possibly consuming GMOs and glyphosate residues without realizing it.

 If staying in ketosis matters to you, reading labels becomes more than a habit; it's your shield against hidden disruptors like maltodextrin.
-Opt for whole-food ingredients and sidestep this unwelcome guest hiding in your so-called "keto" treats.
+Opt for whole-food ingredients and avoid harmful additives like maltodextrin.

 Dextrose: The Hidden Sugar Impacting Ketosis

 Dextrose sneaks into various foods under the guise of being harmless or even beneficial.
-Yet, its high glycemic index means it can spike blood sugar levels fast and hard, throwing you out of ketosis quicker than you can say "carbs."
-Here’s why that matters for keto followers.
+Yet, its high glycemic index means it can spike blood sugar levels fast, throwing you out of ketosis.

 This synthetic sugar is often found where you least expect it - from processed meats to salad dressings.
 The necessity of diligently scrutinizing labels and opting for unadulterated, natural edibles becomes evident due to their ubiquity.